mikex86/Velox/README.md

 Velox may implement its own plugin/modding API in the future, but the primary focus right now is to maximize server performance.

-The project is in early development phase, but feel free to test the potentially unstable builds.
+The project is in early development, but feel free to test the potentially unstable builds.